-Jesus compared the work of the Holy Spirit in our new creature spirit to the invisible force of wind.
-Both Spirit and wind are translations of the same Greek word, pneuma.
-The wind we can’t see works powerfully in nature.
+Jesus compared the work of the Holy Spirit Pneumatos in our new creature spirit to the invisible force of wind.
+The wind pneuma we can’t see works powerfully in nature.
 So it is with the Holy Spirit in our new creature.

-The wind/pneuma blows where it wishes and you hear the sound of it, but do not know where it comes from and where it is going; so is everyone who is born of the Spirit/Pneuma.
-Jn 3:10 NASB
+The wind blows where it wishes and you hear the sound of it, but do not know where it comes from and where it is going; so is everyone who is born of the Spirit.
+Jn 3:8 NASB

 We hear the sound of the wind when it is softly stirring the leaves on trees or when it is roaring at 100 MPH.
 Back when Jesus spoke those words, people didn’t know where the wind came from or where it was going.
 Now, we know by the weather reports.
 But, picture yourself in their shoes.
 Now, apply Jesus’ mini-parable to the Spirit working in you.